OfficeDev/Microsoft-Teams-Samples/samples/sharepoint-tab-request-approval/csharp/README.md

 ﻿---
 page_type: sample
-description: This sample app demonstrates the usage of SharePoint repository services for storage in teams.
+description: This sample app demonstrates the usage of SharePoint Embedded for storage in teams.
 products:
 - office-teams
 - office